 Moreover, substantial documentation updates have ensured that the material remains accurate and up to date.

-The latest release also makes compatibility changes by completely removing support for deprecated protocols such as TLSv1.0 and TLSv1.1, and removing several insecure or outdated functions.
+The latest release also makes compatibility changes by completely removing support for deprecated protocols such as TLSv1.0 and TLSv1.1 and removing several insecure or outdated functions.

-These changes continue the LibreSSL teamโ€™s emphasis on proactive security.
-For example, several new tests have been implemented with updated certificates, and many old, less secure functions have been entirely removed to ensure the highest levels of compliance and safety.
+Support for Whirlpool has also been dropped, with developers urged to move to newer cryptographic options.
+Furthermore, several new tests have been implemented with updated certificates, and many old, less secure functions have been entirely removed to ensure the highest levels of compliance and safety.

 LibreSSL 4.0 also includes a range of bug fixes.
 Improvements were made to RSA key exchanges, which are now implemented in constant time for better protection against timing attacks.